6 minutes to read

-“I’m so excited to go to the dentist”, said no one ever.
-But going to the dentist doesn’t have to be a scary trip if you know what to expect.
+“I’m so excited to go to the dentist,” said no one, ever.
+But going to the dentist for dentures doesn’t have to be a scary trip if you know what to expect.
 Remember the good old days when you’d get a piece of candy or a sticker after the dentist?
 You can think of it like that, except, in this instance you’ll walk out with dentures.
 Not as sexy as the candy, we know, but dentures do way more for you than sweets – they put a smile on your face, help you eat all your favorite foods, and give you confidence.
-If you’re not sure what to expect at the dentist, we’re here to tell you everything you need to know.
+If you’re not sure what to expect at the dentist, the denture process, or anything else, we’re here to tell you everything you need to know.

-The Denture Procedure: How to Prepare for Getting Dentures
+The Denture Process: How to Prepare for Getting Dentures

 The First Day With New Dentures

-You’ve now been through the tooth extraction part, and you’ve got your first set of dentures, what can you expect out of them?
+You’ve now been through the tooth extraction process, and you’ve gotten your first set of dentures.
+So, what can you expect out of them?
 Just like anything new in life, it will take a little time to adjust.
-Even though your dentures have been made just for you, it’s normal for your mouth and jaw to change after having teeth removed so your dentist will make some adjustments to fix your dentures if they don’t fit properly.
+Even though your dentures have been made just for you, it’s normal for your mouth and jaw to change after having teeth removed, so your dentist will make some adjustments to fix your dentures if they don’t fit properly.
 You may even need to come back to get them adjusted in a couple of months.

-It’s also normal for your mouth and gums to be a little sore at first, but after some time you can make your life easier by using denture adhesive.
-Adhesive will keep your dentures fixed in place, so that you can chew and bite better, and your gums won’t get irritated.
+It’s also normal for your mouth and gums to be a little sore at first, but after some time, you can start using a denture adhesive.
+A denture adhesive will keep your dentures fixed in place, so that you can chew and bite better, and your gums won’t get irritated.

-It’s a good idea to stock up on denture adhesive in advance so you can ease into life with dentures more easily.
+It’s a good idea to stock up on denture adhesive in advance so you’re fully prepared for life with dentures.
 Fixodent offers a strong formula that provides an all-day hold, allowing you to bite through life with confidence.

-Although you can get on with life as usual with dentures, you may find it challenging to speak and eat at first, and even cleaning dentures can take some getting used to, and that is a normal part of your denture journey.
+Although it’s perfectly normal, you may find it challenging to speak and eat with dentures at first, and even cleaning dentures can take some getting used to.
 But Fixodent is here for you, whether you need an adhesive to keep dentures in place or tips on how to keep living life to the fullest.